ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. The list of scenes are listed near the bottom of the page.
     1. When you are done, click one of the Save buttons at the bottom of the page
     1. After editing the slides, you can view the list of sections under the Sections link under Brain
-1. Run: `python create_preps.py --animal DKXX --channel 1 --resolution full --njobs 8`
+1. Run: `python create_preps.py --animal DKXX --channel 1 --downsample false --njobs 8`
     1. This will fill the directory of the full resolution files for channel 1
     1. Repeat process for the other 2 channels when ready
     1. View a couple thumbnails to determine how much rotation/flips to perform
     1. Note, Imagemagick convert uses lots of CPU.
 If you are using muralis, you can bump njobs up to a higher number
-1. Run: `python create_preps.py --animal DKXX --channel 1 --resolution thumbnail --njobs 8`
+1. Run: `python create_preps.py --animal DKXX --channel 1 --downsample true --njobs 8`
     1. This will fill the directory of the downsampled resolution files for channel 1
     1. Repeat process for the other 2 channels when ready
     1. View a couple thumbnails to determine how much rotation/flips to perform